linmx0130/PaperNotes/notes.md

+### Deep and Hierarchical Implicit Models
+* Authors: Dustin Tran, Rajesh Ranganath, David M. Blei
+* Index: arXiv 1702.08896
+* Reading date: 14/03/2017
+* Categoires: Machine Learning
+* Tag: Implicit probabilistic models

+This paper developed deep implicit models and hierarchical models.
+These models are two classes of Bayesian hierarchical models which only assume a process that generate samples.
+Variational inference is used to optimize the models.
+However, the local densities $p(x_n, z_n| beta)$ and its variational approximation are bot intractable if the assumption of the latent models are removed, which poses a challenge to build the model.
+The authors proposed a ratio estimation for the ratio of log-likelihoods of two intractable densities, which is inspired by GAN.

+The experiments show that this framework is expressive and expends Bayesian analysis to a lot of new ares.

 ### Deep Value Networks Learn to Evaluate and Iteratively Refine Structured Outputs
 * Authors: Michael Gygli, Mohammad Norouzi, Anelia Angelova
 * Index: arXiv 1703.04363